Hive-Academy/roocode-generator/task-tracking/TSK-017-FixGoogleGenAIProviderIssues/implementation-plan.md

 ### Implementation Strategy

 The implementation will involve modifying the `project-analyzer` to use `jsonrepair` when standard JSON parsing fails.
-The `google-genai-provider` will be enhanced to include exponential backoff retry logic for transient API errors (429, 500, 503) and specific handling for non-JSON responses during token counting.
-A mechanism will be added to fetch the model's input token limit via the SDK's `getModels` method, with a fallback value, and this limit will be used to validate input size before making API calls.
+The `google-genai-provider` will be enhanced to include exponential backoff retry logic for transient API errors (429, 500, 503) and specific handling for non-JSON responses during token counting (using direct `fetch` calls).
+A mechanism will be added to fetch the model's input token limit via a direct `fetch` call to the `getModels` endpoint, with a fallback value, and this limit will be used to validate input size before making API calls.
 The `jsonrepair` library will be added as a project dependency.

 ### Acceptance Criteria Mapping